 CAGR with the GEOMEAN function

-The GEOMEAN calculates geometric mean, and can be used to calculate CAGR.
+The GEOMEAN function calculates geometric mean, and can be used to calculate CAGR.
 To calculate CAGR with GEOMEAN, we need to use relative changes (percentage change + 1), sometimes called a growth factor.
 We have these values already in column E so we can use them directly in GEOMEAN the function.
 The formula in H8 is:

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.